Controlled Tension Forecasting: Quantifying Cross-Probe Biases in $\omega_0\omega_a$CDM: Results from the Controlled Tension-Injection Runs

 \subsubsection{Pivot Equation-of-State}

 The pivot EoS parameters for run2 are

-The large deviation of $\wpp$ from $-1$ demonstrates that a single-probe calibration bias—here confined entirely to the SNe distance scale—can induce an apparently significant ($>3\sigma$) departure from a cosmological constant.
+The deviation of $\omega_p$ from $-1$ indicates that, within this controlled setup, a single-probe calibration bias confined to the SNe distance scale can produce a substantial shift away from the cosmological-constant value.
 This highlights one of the core lessons of the controlled-tension analysis: posterior deviations from $\Lambda$CDM do not necessarily imply DDE, but may originate from cross-probe inconsistencies.